connexcs/docs/docs/class5/creating-group.md

 style E fill:#ECEFF1,stroke:#16C440,stroke-width:2px
 ```

 ## Group planning

-If you want to use audio files for the group, it must first be uploaded to the system.
+You must first upload the audio files to the system if you wish to use them for the group.

-1. Download or create the audio files (.pcm or .wav format) to greet the caller, chime tunes, and the music that is played while on hold.
+1. Download or create the audio files (.pcm or .wav format) to greet the caller, chime tunes, and the music that's played while on hold.
 2. Upload the audio files to **Management :material-menu-right: File**.

 ## Create a Group

 To create a new Group, click :material-plus:.

 + **Name**: Enter the name for the group.
-+ **Customer**(Available only when you add the Group from Class5, not when in the Customer management area): From the drop-down list, select the customer to whom the group is applied.
++ **Customer**(Available only when you add the Group from Class5, not when in the Customer management area): From the drop-down list, select the customer to whom the group applies.
 + **Extension**: Callers will use this extension to connect to this group.
 + **Group Type** refers to the [**Group call routing strategies**](class5/creating-group/#group-call-routing-strategies) above:
     + **Parallel** or **Sequential** strategies require Group Member setup:
         + Select the strategy then **`Save and Stay`**.
         + Go to the new **Group Members** tab.
         + Click :material-plus: to add a new member.
         + `Destination`- Click **`Edit`** to enter the Destination as either an External number or Internal (ConnexCS) extension, Session Initiation Protocol (SIP) User, group, Direct Inward Dialing (DID), etc.
         + `Ring Timeout`- Helps when calling mobile numbers as you can cancel the call before it hits the voicemail, allowing it to roll to the next Group Member.

         ![alt text][group1]

-    + **Queue** strategy requires additional fields (no **Group Members** tab available):
+    + **Queue** strategy requires extra fields (no **Group Members** tab available):
         + `On Hold Music`- The audio file to play to the member and caller when the call is on hold.
         + `Join Message`- The audio file that has the Welcome Message played to the caller after they dial the group extension.
-        + `Chime List`- If no group members are available and the caller is waiting to be connected to the next available member, a list of audio files containing the messages is played to the call.
+        + `Chime List`- If no group members are available and the caller for connection with the next available member, a list of audio files containing the messages plays to the call.
 The message could thank them for waiting, play an advertisement, reference them to online or email support.
         + `Chime Interval`- The time duration between successive chime messages.
 During this interval, the system will play the selected On Hold Music.
         + `Agent Login Destination`- The extension number an individual must dial to join the group.
         + `Agent Logout Destination`- The extension number an individual must dial to quit the group.